ambuda-org/vidyut/vidyut-prakriya/README.md

 [sv]: https://github.com/drdhaval2785/SanskritVerb

-For more details, see the following methods on the `Ashtadhyayi` struct:
+For more details, see the following methods on the `Vyakarana` struct:

 - `derive_tinantas` (for verbs)
 - `derive_subantas` (for nominals)